Charley Says: References in popular culture

-The electronic dance music group The Prodigy famously sampled the episode "Mummy Should Know" for their UK 1991 hit single "Charly", which reached number 3 in the UK Singles Chart.
+The electronic dance music group The Prodigy famously sampled the episode "Mummy Should Know" for their UK 1991 debut hit single "Charly", which reached number 3 in the UK Singles Chart.
 The sample was of Charley miaowing and Tony saying, "Charley says, 'always tell your mummy before you go off somewhere'".

-In 2005 the Charley Says series was voted #95 on the Channel 4 TV special 100 Greatest Cartoons, and in 2006 was voted the UK's favourite public service advertisement] by readers of the BBC News website.
+In 2005, the Charley Says series was voted #95 on the Channel 4 TV special 100 Greatest Cartoons, and in 2006 was voted the UK's favourite public service advertisement by readers of the BBC News website.

-In 2014 Electrical Safety First (formerly known as the Electrical Safety Council) launched a brand new Charley Says film. featuring the voice of award-winning comedian and actor David Walliams.
+In 2014, Electrical Safety First (formerly known as the Electrical Safety Council) launched a brand new Charley Says film. featuring the voice of award-winning comedian and actor David Walliams.
 This was created to promote staying electrically safe in the home and not overloading power sockets.
 A second film was also created, on the subject of the dangers of buying counterfeit electrical goods.